alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 - If you try to use [VoodooI2C](https://github.com/alexandred/VoodooI2C), you will get a Kernel Panic, always.
 - For some reason, after some time of using Clover, the BIOS boot menu does not show up unless you restore/update the BIOS with a FAT-formatted USB with [HP's USB Recovery Method](https://support.hp.com/ee-en/document/c02693833#usbrecovery).
-- Altough the touchpad/trackpad and the trackpad gestures work, click-and-select does not work, which is kind of annoying.
+- Although the touchpad/trackpad and the trackpad gestures work, click-and-select works awfully, which is kind of annoying.
 However, you can enable three finger drag to get around that issue.